 The College of Law has both a full-time and a part-time option.
 At the end of their first year, students may change from part-time to full-time or vice versa by filing a program change request form with the Office of Student Affairs.
-The form is available on the law school website under Registration.
+The form is available on the College of Law website under Registration.
 Students may only change their status once while they are enrolled in law school.

 Students are advised that a program change may affect their financial aid.
 For financial aid information, they should see a financial aid counselor in the Office of Financial Aid on the 9th floor of the DePaul Center.

 Note that, after full-time students complete their first-year required courses and after part-time students complete their first four semesters of required courses, students may take any course, regardless of the student's part-time or full-time status.